Shaker Heights High School

 About College Credit Plus

-Public school students who are interested in taking advantage of this program must complete a "Letter of Intent to Participate in College Credit Plus" and submit it by April 1 to the CCP Coordinator at Shaker Heights High School, in order to participate the following school year.
+Public school students who are interested in taking advantage of this program must complete a "Letter of Intent to Participate in College Credit Plus" and submit it by April 1 to the CCP Coordinator at Shaker Heights High School, to indicate interest in the program.
+To participate, students must also apply and be admitted to a college, and register for classes.

 - College-ready students in grades 7–12 who wish to begin earning college credits now.